Divengerss/R-Type-documentations/docs/Server/architecture.md

 Handles the signal events.

 ### addClient
-`std::string addClient()`
+`std::string addClient(std::uint64_t roomId)`

-Adds a new client to the client list and returns its new UUID.
+Adds a new client to the client list in the given room identifier and returns its new UUID.

 ### removeClient
 `void removeClient(const std::string &uuid)`